In his essay “A Credo for the Living”, Norman Mailer reminded readers of the great Russian boogeyman.

 Hope, of course, brings with it endless promise.
 So despite what Mailer called the “corruption and sickness” that characterized America’s war with itself, there were still signs of “yearnings and inarticulate strivings for a better world, a life with more dignity.”

 But ‘hope’ without profound reflection easily veers into populism, converting otherwise legitimate demands into a divisive winner-take-all war against false enemies.
-This type of fear-driven hope was not just manipulated in the U.S. elections in 2017.
+This type of fear-driven hope was not just manipulated in the recent US elections.
 It’s now everywhere.

 How real is fascism today?